How To Buy A House When You Don’t Have Down Payment Money

 IRA and 401K For Down Payment

-If you don't qualify for VA or USDA, it doesn't mean you are out of luck.
+If you don't qualify for VA or USDA and can't do the $100 down HUD home program, it doesn't mean you are out of luck.
 If you have money stashed away in your Traditional IRA, you can withdraw up to $10,000 without a penalty to purchase a home for the first time.
 However, you will need to pay income taxes on this withdrawal.

 If the funds are in a Roth IRA, you can take out as much as you contributed to the account without a penalty.

 If the funds are in your 401K, a withdrawal would incur a penalty.
 However, you can use a 401K loan for your down payment without a penalty.

 For these types of transactions, I highly advise that you check with your tax advisor before proceeding.
 I'm a mortgage guy, not a tax advisor!